 I’m excited for how it came out, and I feel the white with linen is much prettier than the tarnished gold it originally was.
 Don’t you think?

 I hope you enjoy seeing how to replace a vanity seat with a few simple steps and materials.
 Maybe grab the next one you see!

-If you would like to own this vanity seat, you can find it and much more available in my shop.
-Sign up for free my newsletter below for instant discount on your first purchase.
+Likewise, if you would like to own this vanity seat, you can find it and much more available in my shop.
+(SOLD) Sign up for free my newsletter below for instant discount on your first purchase.

 Additionally, pin and share how to replace a vanity seat (or any seat), so that others can be inspire too.
 Thank you!